nanxiaobei/react-split-components/INTRODUCTION.md

 Think about it carefully: through the closure model, `useMemo` and `useRef` are naturally unnecessary.

-`useMemo` is because a complex data needs to be wrapped every time, and using closure, this is not necessary.
-The mechanism of `useMemo` (similar to `computed`) can be changed to trigger manually when recalculation is required.
-That is, the declarative coding of `useMemo` has been turned into an imperative coding of "manual call", which is more intuitive (just like Class Components).
+`useMemo` is because the complex data is re-created every time and needs to be wrapped, but using closure, this is not necessary.
+And `useMemo` similar to the calculation mechanism of `computed`, just change it to manual trigger.
+To change the declarative programing of `useMemo` to the imperative programing of "manual call", which is more intuitive (just like the era of Class Components).

-`useRef` is because a variable is initialized every time, it has to be wrapped, and using closure, yes, the variable will never be re-created, and component naturally holds the updated value of the variable, Just operating mechanism of JS.
-That's it, it is so natural.
+`useRef` is because the variable is re-created every time, it has to be wrapped, and using closure, yes, there is no re-create, and the component naturally holds the updated value of the variable.
+All of this is the operating mechanism of JS.
+Everything is natural.

 Therefore, **we successfully lifted the dependence on `useMemo` and `useRef`**.